Peter Kurten’s Head

 What is Peter Kurten’s head doing on display in Wisconsin?
-Here’s the story of the how the Vampire of Dusseldorf came to the Waterpark Capital of the World.
+Here’s the story of the how the Vampire of Dusseldorf came to reside (and haunt) the Waterpark Capital of the World.

 Peter Kurten was beheaded in Cologne, Germany on July 2, 1931 for his crimes, which included nine counts of murder and much more.
 He was aroused by strangling his victims and bludgeoning them with a hammer, and became known as the Vampire of Dusseldorf because he liked to drink the blood from their wounds.